 Perhaps the most iconic American firearm, the M1911 served the Marine Corps well on foreign battlefields across the globe during the 20th Century.
-The combination of clean lines, crisp bluing, and contrasting diamond cut wooden grips made the M1911 one of the most aesthetic pistols our military has ever fielded, and at the time of its implementation a very capable sidearm.
-The Marine Corps would receive their first allotment of 300 M1911s in 1912, and by 1918 would have at least 5,500 M1911s in their possession.
+A sharp, clean looking design that would set the standard for the modern sidearm, the M1911 would prove itself on the battlefield many times over.
+The Marine Corps would embrace the M1911 enthusiastically, receiving their first allotment of 300 pistols in 1912, and by 1918 would have at least 5,500 M1911s in their possession.

 The M1911 would be adopted by the Marine Corps not long after production, and would be very well received (documents: Tim Plowman/NARA).

 USMC contract M1911 shipped to the Marine Corps in November of 1916 (Tim Plowman collection).

 Prior to the adoption of the M1911, the Marine Corps had quickly cycled through a series of Colt revolvers.
 The first was a variation of the Colt M1892 dubbed the “Model 1905 Marine Corps,” which like other .38 caliber revolvers was maligned for a lack of “stopping power.”
 The solution would be the Colt” USMC Model of 1909,” and its beefier .45 LC round.
 The M1909 was a robust pistol that performed its duties adequately, but the advent of John Browning’s M1911 would render it obsolete for an expeditionary, close infantry action service like the Marine Corps.

 The Colt USMC M1909 Revolver was the short lived predecessor of the M1911 (Tyler Anderson collection).

 Marine officer in the background with newly issued M1911 in leg holster (photo: USMC)